-For the Neoware thin clients there is a handy document on the HP website which you can use to identify exactly what you have.
+For the Neoware thin clients there is a handy document from HP which you can use to identify exactly what you have.
 In my case the label on the back of the unit reads CA19 with a part number of DE-K2-GD.
 This breaks down as:

 DE Product Line G170 (The circuit board inside the box) K Software ??
 2 Platform 2 = Neolinux G Flash Capacity G = 128Mb D RAM Capacity D = 256Mb